mithro/autolabeler/README.md

 ## CoSE Bot Deployment

-To deploy a plugin to any cloud provider, you will need 3 environment variables:
+To deploy a the bot you will need 3 environment variables:

 - `APP_ID`: the ID of the app, which you can get from the [app settings page](https://github.com/settings/apps).
 - `WEBHOOK_SECRET`: the **Webhook Secret** that you generated when you created the app.

-And one of:

-- `PRIVATE_KEY`: the contents of the private key you downloaded after creating the app, OR...
+- `PRIVATE_KEY`: the contents of the private key you downloaded after creating the app.
-- `PRIVATE_KEY_PATH`: the path to a private key file.

-`PRIVATE_KEY` takes precedence over `PRIVATE_KEY_PATH`.

 ### Heroku